pstuifzand/ekster/README.md

 call the different functions of the Microsub server.
 It isn't needed to use `eksterd`, but it can be useful.
 It can also be used with other servers that implement Microsub.

+    ek connect <url>

+Connect with `ek` to you microsub server.
+After that you can call `ek` to control your microsub server.
+It should even work with other servers that support microsub.

+    ek <command> options...

+    Commands:

+      channels                     list channels
+      channels NAME                create channel with NAME
+      channels UID NAME            update channel UID with NAME channels -delete UID         delete channel with UID

+      timeline UID                 show posts for channel UID timeline UID -after AFTER    show posts for channel UID starting from AFTER timeline UID -before BEFORE  show posts for channel UID ending at BEFORE

+      search QUERY                 search for feeds from QUERY

+      preview URL                  show items from the feed at URL

+      follow UID                   show follow list for channel UID follow UID URL               follow URL on channel UID

+      unfollow UID URL             unfollow URL on channel UID

 ## backend.json

 The `backend.json` file contains all information about channels, feeds and authentication.